dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupSchema.md

 # SYSCS_UTIL.SYSCS_BACKUP_SCHEMA

-The `SYSCS_UTIL.SYSCS_BACKUP_SCHEMA` system procedure performs an immediate full {% comment %}or incremental{% endcomment %} backup of the tables and indexes belonging to a schema in your database to a specified backup directory.
+The `SYSCS_UTIL.SYSCS_BACKUP_SCHEMA` system procedure performs an immediate full backup of the tables and indexes belonging to a schema in your database to a specified backup directory.

 {% include splice_snippets/enterpriseonly_note.md %}

-{% comment %}
-+++ REMOVE THIS COMMENT WHEN INCREMENTAL BECOMES AVAILABLE +++ Splice Machine supports both full and incremental backups:

-* A *full backup* backs up all of the files/blocks that constitute your schema.
-* An *incremental backup* only stores database files/blocks that have changed since a previous backup.

-The first time that you run an incremental backup, a full backup is performed.
-Subsequent runs of the backup will only copy information that has changed since the previous backup.
-{: .noteNote}
-{% endcomment %}

 ## Syntax